Connor Barrett (footballer)

-Connor Ellis Barrett (born 1 March 2002) is an English professional footballer who plays as a right-back for club Walsall.
+Connor Ellis Barrett (born 1 March 2002) is an English professional footballer who plays as a right-back for club Wigan Athletic.

 Career

+Early career

 Born in Leicester, Barrett played with Leicester City and Burnley; he was released by Burnley in May 2021.

 Barrett joined Kettering Town ahead of the 2021–22 season.
 He appeared 45 times for the club in his debut senior season in the National League North and won the Vice President's Player of the Year award.

 He moved on to AFC Fylde in May 2022, signing a two-year contract.
 In his first season, Barrett helped the club win the National League North title and promotion to the National League.

+Walsall

 He signed for Walsall in June 2024.
 At the end of his first Walsall season he was named into the EFL League Two Team of the Season.
 He scored his first goal for the club during a 2-1 win over Swindon on the opening day of the 2025-26 season.

+Wigan Athletic

+On 10 June 2026, Barrett agreed to sign for League One club Wigan Athletic on a long-term deal for an undisclosed fee.